sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### LCH Channel Constructor

-Create a new SassColor in a color space with LCH channels- `lch` and `oklch`.
+Create a new SassColor in a color space with LCH channels -- `lch` and `oklch`.
 `space` is required as there is no legacy space to default to.

 ```ts